working together - moving forwards

 Just as no two people are the same, no two reasons are the same either.
-I have listed some of the more common reasons that people come for counselling and it could be any one of these or, more likely, a combination of the reasons listed below, or indeed, it could be something else entirely.
+I have listed some of the more common reasons that people come for counselling and it could be any one of these or, more likely, a combination of the reasons listed below.

 Whatever the reason you've decided that you need or wish to come, you've already taken a huge first step.

 Take the next step now and make contact with me and let's see if together we can really connect and work towards your goal and find some freedom.